-The Cody Nite Rodeo -- As the “Rodeo Capital of the World,” Cody is your spot for a rootin’ tootin’ good time.
-From June through August, the nightly rodeo features professional and amateur cowboys and cowgirls who compete beneath the lights in Shoshone Canyon.
+As the “Rodeo Capital of the World,” Cody is your spot for a rootin’ tootin’ good time.
+From June through August, the nightly rodeo features professional and amateur cowboys and cowgirls competing beneath the lights in Shoshone Canyon.

-Cassie’s Supper Club -- Opened in the 1920s as a “house of ill fame,” Cassie’s was notorious for serving bootleg whisky that was brewed and bottled in the cellar during the days of Prohibition.
+Opened in the 1920s as a “house of ill fame,” Cassie’s was notorious for serving bootleg whisky that was brewed and bottled in the cellar during the days of Prohibition.
 This authentic dance hall features original antiques and a great western atmosphere.

-Old Trail Town -- Experience life in the late 1800s in this eclectic collection of historic buildings.
-Visit the Hole in the Wall Cabin used by Butch Cassidy, the Sundance Kid, and Curly’s Cabin which was home to the Crown Indian scout for General Custer.
-There’s the River Saloon, which still has bullet holes in the door, and the Trail Town Cemetery, the final resting place of Jeremiah “Liver Eat’n Johnson” and his colorful cast of hard-living characters.
+Experience life in the late 1800s in this eclectic collection of historic buildings.
+Visit the Hole in the Wall Cabin used by Butch Cassidy and the Sundance Kid.
+See Curly’s Cabin, which was home to the Crown Indian scout for General Custer.
+There’s the River Saloon, which still has bullet holes in the door.
+And be sure to visit Trail Town Cemetery, the final resting place of Jeremiah “Liver Eat’n Johnson” and his colorful cast of hard-living characters.

-You can visit Cody, Wyoming and other great sights across the American West on YMT Vacations’ Rocky Mountains & Western Frontiers tour.
-This 14-day itinerary lets you explore the Oregon Trail and Mount Rushmore, the Crazy Horse Memorial and the site of the Battle of Little Big Horn.
-You’ll see Old Faithful in Yellowstone National Park and stand beneath the Tetons of Jackson Hole.
-To make your reservations to join this epic journey through the Rockies, call your travel professional or YMT Vacations at 1-888-756-9072.
+You can visit Cody, Wyoming and other great sights across the American West on YMT Vacations’ Rocky Mountains & Black Hills National Parks Tour.
+This 10-day guided tour will take you from Old Faithful to the Buffalo Bill Museum in Cody, Wyoming, and beyond!
+To make your reservations to join this epic journey through the Wild West, call your travel professional or YMT Vacations at 1-888-756-9072.